-to the salety and security of the 1101100 campus communities, included in the following table.
-Record serial numbers of personal property and mark personal items you're your name.
-Keep your credit cards, debit cards and important documents out of sight and Personal secure.
-Property Leave items of high monetary value at home.
+to the safety and seeinly of the Fronce campus communities, molecular the following table.
+Personal Property Record serial numbers of personal property and mark personal items you're your name.
+Keep your credit cards, debit cards and important documents out of sight and secure.
+Leave items of high monetary value at home.
 Do not leave personal property unattended.
 Do not carry excess cash.
 Keep purses, wallets, or backpacks close to your body.
 Keep your home or apartment locked and keep your keys with you.
 Do not prop open exterior doors of homes or apartments.
-Do not attach your name and address to your keys.
-Homes and Do not let strangers enter your home or apartment.
-Apartments If someone knocks on your door, find out who it is before you open the door.
+Homes and Apartments Do not attach your name and address to your keys.
+Do not let strangers enter your home or apartment. • If someone knocks on your door, find out who it is before you open the door.
 Never give out your personal information.
 Do not leave a message on your door concerning your whereabouts.
 Report any lost or stolen keys immediately.
 Lock your car and keep your car keys with you at all times.
 Vehicles Do not leave valuable items in your car.
-Do not park in isolated areas.
-At night, travel in well-lighted areas and in pairs, when possible.
-General Information Report incidents or suspicious activity or persons to police: Call 911 if an emergency; Call TTPD non-emergency number; Call local law enforcement non-emergency number.
+Do not park in isolated areas. • At night, travel in well-lighted areas and in pairs, when possible.
+Report incidents or suspicious activity or persons to police: General Call 911 if an emergency; Information Call TTPD non-emergency number; Call local law enforcement non-emergency number.
 Notify the police if you have a protective order issued against an individual listing TTUHSC as a protected location.